 bS21-2 promotes translation of specific genes in a 5´ UTR-dependent manner

-In E. coli, bS21 has been implicated in sequence-dependent translation initiation and is located adjacent to the 5´ untranslated region (UTR) of mRNAs during translation initiation (Kaledhonkar et al., 2019; van Duin & Wijnands, 1981).
+In E. coli, bS21 has been implicated in sequence-dependent translation initiation and, in the ribosome, is located adjacent to the 5´ untranslated region (UTR) of mRNAs during translation initiation (Kaledhonkar et al., 2019; van Duin & Wijnands, 1981).
 Loss of bS21-2 in F. tularensis leads to changes in abundance for a subset of the proteome (Trautmann & Ramsey, 2022).
 This led us to hypothesize that bS21-2 may directly impact protein abundance by modulating translation initiation in a 5´ UTR-dependent manner.
 In order to test this hypothesis, our goal was to assess the role of 5´ UTR sequences in bS21-2-mediated translation of particular genes.
-Thus, we developed a series of reporter constructs that consisted of the experimentally determined or predicted 5´ UTR with the first 6 codons of the gene of interest, fused to a reporter gene (lacZ or gfp) (Fig 2a; also as in Fig 1B and 1D).
-Reporter constructs were expressed by the tul4 promoter, which is unaffected by the presence or absence of bS21-2 (Trautmann & Ramsey, 2022).
-This design allows for comparable transcription of reporter genes in both genotypes so that we can compare relative translation initiation.
+Thus, we developed a series of reporter constructs that consist of the experimentally determined or predicted 5´ UTR with the first 6 codons of the gene of interest, fused to a reporter gene (lacZ or gfp) (Fig 2a; also as in Fig 1B and 1D).
+Reporter constructs were expressed from the tul4 promoter, which is unaffected by the presence or absence of bS21-2 (Trautmann & Ramsey, 2022).
+This design allows for comparable transcription of reporter genes in both genotypes to compare relative translation initiation.
 The reporter constructs were introduced into F. tularensis cells with (WT) or without bS21-2 (ΔrpsU2).
 Some experiments were completed using β-galactosidase reporters incorporated into the chromosome at the Tn7 site.
 Toxicity of plasmids that produce high levels of β-galactosidase in E. coli during plasmid production led us to use a GFP-based reporter system for some constructs.
 Reporter constructs using gfp were cloned into a multi-copy plasmid that is retained at essentially the same copy number in F. tularensis cells with and without bS21-2 (Fig S1).

 These reporter assays evaluated the relative efficiency of translation initiation of specific 5´ UTRs in cells with or without bS21-2.
-We chose to assess the 5´ UTRs corresponding to proteins with significant changes only in protein abundance in cells lacking bS21-2 (Trautmann & Ramsey, 2022).
+We chose to assess the 5´ UTRs corresponding to genes with significant changes in only protein abundance in cells lacking bS21-2 (Trautmann & Ramsey, 2022).
 Consistent with the observed changes in protein abundance being due to changes in translation initiation, we found that the 5´ UTRs of pdpA, iglA, mraY, FTL_0222, or FTL_1093 genes fused to GFP led to significantly less fluorescence in cells lacking bS21-2 compared to wild-type (Fig 2B).
 In contrast, the 5´ UTR of tul4, a gene not differentially expressed in cells lacking bS21-2, did not lead to a significant decrease in fluorescence in cells lacking bS21-2 (Fig 2B).
 These data reveal that the 5´ UTR of a gene is sufficient for bS21-2 to affect translation and is consistent with the idea that bS21 may be regulating translation initiation.
 We will refer to 5´ UTRs that result in altered protein abundance in the presence of bS21-2 as “bS21-2-responsive.”
-We also found that the 5´ UTRs of some genes impacted by bS21-2 in our proteomics analysis did not lead to reporter gene differences in cells lacking bS21-2, including FTL_0881 and FTL_0215 (Fig S2).
+We also found that the 5´ UTRs of some genes governed by bS21-2 in our proteomics analysis did not lead to reporter gene differences in cells lacking bS21-2, including FTL_0881 and FTL_0215 (Fig S2).
 We do not have experimentally determined transcription start sites for these genes, so it is possible the lack of regulation is due to inaccurate 5´ UTR predictions.
 Other possibilities, including indirect regulation of these particular genes, are described in the discussion.
+We confirmed that alterations in protein production when cells lacked bS21-2 could be complemented by ectopic expression of bS21-2 from a plasmid, indicating that the changes in translation are not due to polar effects of the rpsU2 deletion (Fig S3).